 In the event of environmental incidents and water emergencies, we carry out rapid analyses, assess the impact on drinking water production and safety, and provide advice on measures to be taken.

 Networks for environmental incidents

-Environmental incidents can endanger the drinking water provision or the safety of drinking water.
-We are members of different networks in which experts from various institutes work together to take stock of the situation, analyse the risks to public health and make recommendations.
+Environmental incidents can also endanger the drinking water provision, or the safety of the drinking-, surface- or groundwater.
+We are members of different networks in which experts from various institutes work together to take stock of the situation, analyse the risks to public health, water quality and the aquatic environment, and make recommendations.
 These networks are the following:

-- Crisis Expert Team Environment and Drinking Water (CET-md) (organised by het Departementaal Crisis Coördinatiecentrum (DCC) van het ministerie van Infrastructuur en Waterstaat)
+- Crisis Expert Team Environment and Drinking Water (CET-md) (organised by the Departamental Crisis Coordination Centre (DCC) of the Ministry of Infrastructure and Water Management)

 - Crisis Expert Team Radiation (CET-s) (organised by the Authority for Nuclear Safety and Radiation Protection, or ANVS)